Loading

 The report should include as much information and evidence as is possible.
 This ensures that the APS has sufficient information to take appropriate action without delay.

-All individuals who disclose reportable conduct under this policy will be protected (Section 7).
+All Whistleblowers who disclose Reportable Conduct under this Policy will be protected (Section 7).

 The APS will accept anonymous reports.
-The APS will treat any anonymous report in the same way and with the same protections that are provided to individuals who identify themselves.
+The APS will treat any anonymous report in the same way and with the same protections that are provided to Whistleblowers who identify themselves.

-The APS acknowledges that anonymous reports make limit the extent to which reported conduct can be investigated and restrict the APS’ ability to extend the protections detailed in Section 7.
+The APS acknowledges that anonymous reports may limit the extent to which reported conduct can be investigated and restrict the APS’s ability to extend the protections detailed in Section 7.

 7. Protections